 When we are at events with the dogs, we take precautions.
 Many people like to bring dogs to summer events.
 At events, we make sure there is ice, shade, crate fans, cooling beds and some even go as far as to get cooling jackets for their dogs.
 You do not have to be a dog sports competitor to take these steps.
 Even if you are taking your dog to a family picnic or to watch a summer sports game, you need to prepare for the heat.

 What if you see a pet in a car in the hotter months?
 STOP!
 CHECK!
 Has the owner taken steps to keep the pet cool?
 Again those of us who are seasoned and educated travelers with our animals know what needs to be done.
 If no cooling methods were employed, look for an owner.
 Go to stores near the vehicle and ask the manager to make an announcement.
 Provide the make, model, color and tag number of the vehicle.
-If needed call local law enforcement – call animal control.
+If needed call local law enforcement – call animal control – call someone.
 Only break windows if directed to or the animal is in bad shape (listless, unresponsive, very heavy panting and drooling, etc).
 Please be rational and careful before you take the law into your own hands.
 There are times we may have to but other times where we need to be careful and attempt to find an owner first.
 If not, you can end up in legal trouble.
 There is also the risk that the dog will not be “grateful” and “joyous.”
 He may decide to defend the vehicle and severely injure you or he may run off and now you are responsible for losing someone’s pet – even if they were being irresponsible.